yU93r/SteamEmu/post_build/README.release.md

 ---

-## Donwload Steam HTTP(S) requests:

-You can make the emu attempt to download external http(s) requests madia via `Steam_HTTP::SendHTTPRequest()`, by creating a file called `download_steamhttp_requests.txt` inside the `steam_settings` folder.
-All the responses will be downloaded and saved locally inside: `steam_settings\http\`.

-Make sure to:
-* Add the file `disable_lan_only.txt`
-* Remove the file `disable_networking.txt` if it's present

-Note that this will **not** work if the app is using native/OS web APIs, also support for this feature is very basic and will fail in many cases.

-You can use this feature, for eaxmple, to know which requests are made by the app.
-It's up to you afterwards to specify the correct responses for these requests by changing the content of the files inside `steam_settings\http\`.

-Check the example file in the `steam_settings` folder

----

-## Force the API `Steam_HTTP::SendHTTPRequest()` to always succeed:

-You can force the API `Steam_HTTP::SendHTTPRequest()` to always report success, by creating a file called `force_steamhttp_success.txt` inside the `steam_settings` folder.

-Check the example file in the `steam_settings` folder

----

 ## Enable non-LAN behavior in `steam_matchmaking_servers`:

 By default, match making servers (which handles browsing for matches) will always return LAN servers list whenever the game inquires about the available servers with a specific type (Internet, Friends, LAN, etc...).
-You can make the emu return the proper/actual servers list for the given type by creating a file called `matchmaking_server_list_actual_type.txt` inside the `steam_settings` folder.
+You can make the emu return the proper/actual servers list for the given type, by modifying `configs.ini` and setting `matchmaking_server_list_actual_type-1`.
 **This is currently broken**.

-Also, match making servers will return the info of the server from the incoming local packets, you can make the emu retrieve the actual server info by performing a source server query, this is enabled by creating a file called `matchmaking_server_details_via_source_query.txt` inside the `steam_settings` folder.
+Also, match making servers will return the info of the server from the incoming local packets, you can make the emu retrieve the actual server info by performing a source server query, this is enabled by setting `matchmaking_server_details_via_source_query-1` inside `configs.ini`.
 **This is currently broken**.

 ---